New Study: Beat Oxy Addiction With Daily Cannabis

 Treatment for Oxy Addiction Has High Failure Rate

-The conventional therapies for people addicted to opioids are, unfortunately, out of the price range for many of the Americans.
-Thanks to underfunded health insurance and sky-high prices, the number of people who can receive facility treatment in the U.S. is shockingly low (about 380,000 by the most recent estimates — a fraction of the millions addicted).
+The conventional therapies for opioid addiction are, unfortunately, out of the price range for many of the Americans.
+The number of people receiving facility treatment in the U.S. is shockingly low because of underfunding and high prices (about 380,000 by recent estimates — a fraction of the millions addicted).
 What’s more, these therapies often fail the first time, leading to relapse.

 That’s why this new study is so darn important.
 A team of researchers from Canada examined two long-term studies of people receiving treatment for opioid addiction.
 The goal was to determine if patients that consumed cannabis regularly were more (or less) likely to remain in treatment.
 Participants gave self‐reported use of methadone or buprenorphine/naloxone‐based treatment for opioid addiction.